Baitcaster vs spinning reel: which one wins?

 It doesn't take much to set off a baitcasting reel and cause the dreaded bird's nest backlash.
 We know many an angler's first forays with these reels has often led to them spending more time clearing tangles than fishing.

-For that reason, we don't recommend buying a baitcaster for the first time right before you go on a major fishing trip.
+For that reason, we don't recommend buying a baitcaster for the first time right before you go on a major fishing trip, be it saltwater or freshwater.
 You'll want to get some practice in ahead of time.

 Spinning Reel Scenarios